 Authors

-• Herland Tejerina Institute of Tropical Medicine Antwerp
+• Herland Tejerina Institute of Tropical Medicine Antwerp, Belgium

-• Werner Soors Institute of Tropical Medicine Antwerp
+• Werner Soors Institute of Tropical Medicine Antwerp, Belgium

-• Pierre De Paepe Institute of Tropical Medicine Antwerp
+• Pierre De Paepe Institute of Tropical Medicine Antwerp, Belgium

-• Edison Aguilar Santacruz Instituto de Salud Pública, Pontificia Universidad Católica del Ecuador
+• Edison Aguilar Santacruz Instituto de Salud Pública, Pontificia Universidad Católica del Ecuador, Ecuador

-• Marie-Christine Closon Université catholique de Louvain / École de Santé Publique, Unité de socio-économie de la santé
+• Marie-Christine Closon Université Catholique de Louvain, École de Santé Publique, Belgium

-• Jean-Pierre Unger Institute of Tropical Medicine Antwerp
+• Jean-Pierre Unger Institute of Tropical Medicine Antwerp, Belgium

 Keywords: